cdklabs/cdk-multi-az-observability/API.md

 The alarms indicating if an AZ is an outlier for ALB faults and has isolated impact.

+This will be 1 composite alarm per AZ that triggers if any ALB in that AZ sees outlier impact.

 ---

 ##### `applicationLoadBalancers`<sup>Optional</sup> <a name="applicationLoadBalancers" id="@cdklabs/multi-az-observability.IBasicServiceMultiAZObservability.property.applicationLoadBalancers"></a>